 (We’ll continue updating this page with new information and cross-promoting our partners.
 The best way to stay up-to-date is to sign up for our biweekly newsletter.)

-Our first collaboration was a virtual boot camp, Unconventional Approaches to Finding & Creating Work, with Second Day that equipped students with unconventional approaches to finding and creating work opportunities in the short and long term.
+Our first collaboration was a virtual boot camp, Unconventional Approaches to Finding & Creating Work, with Second Day that equipped students with unconventional approaches to find and creating work opportunities in the short and long term.
 From June 23-26, the boot camp covered the following four topics.
 You can find a full recap of the event here.

 1) Know Yourself, Know Your Worth: Assessing Your Value & Effective Positioning